jonathan-vella/sov-cloud-brain-trek/docs/VISUAL_ASSETS_ENHANCEMENT_PLAN.md

 3. **Interactive features priority**: Recommend implementing zoom/tooltips after all Mermaid conversions complete (Step 8 last) to avoid rework if diagram structure changes.

-4. **Duration updates (Step 9)**: Should be executed as a batch operation using sed or multi-replace to ensure consistency.
+4. **Duration updates (Step 10)**: Should be executed as a batch operation using sed or multi-replace to ensure consistency.
 Consider updating introduction.md weekly commitments proportionally (e.g., "1-2 hours/week" → "30-60 min/week").

+5. **Navigation audit (Step 9)**: Run this early to catch issues before other changes.
+Use `bundle exec jekyll build` to validate — Jekyll will warn about missing parent references.